acliebers/MtgOnt/README.md

 # Use of MtgOnt
 As MtgOnt is extended from BFO and CCO (in the sense that all of the highest-level classes of MtgOnt are subclasses of classes asserted in BFO or CCO), it should be implemented only with BFO and CCO imported.
-A MEREOT containing necessary terms from both ontologies will be added to this repo at some point.
+A MIREOT containing necessary terms from both ontologies will be added to this repo at some point.